 Meet Majidi Mshana

+Majidi had fallen from a tree and suffered several arm fractures.
 He had a fracture of his wrist and an open fracture near the elbow with his bones sticking through skin.
-First his wounds were treated so they would sufficiently heal so that surgery could be performed.
+First they treated his wounds so they would heal sufficiently to allow surgery.

 At the end of January 2016 doctors performed a closed reduction to align his bones at the fracture site.
 Next a plaster cast was put on his arm.
 Overall, this surgery and treatment encourages functionality and prevents deformity.

 Additional examples of past endowment fund grants:

 – Enabled two Tanzanian students to attend secondary school through partial payment of their tuition.
 The students were Reginald Stephano Mwanga and Marta Onesmno Mkumo.